Abzakhs: History

 Before the Caucasian War, Abzakhs inhabited the northern slope of the Caucasus mountain range, near the land of the Shapsug tribe.
 They were grouped into highland and lowland Abzakhs and favored close relations with the Ubykhs, whom they practically regarded as their own kin.

 In 1834, together with the Shapsugs and the Nathukajs, they swore an oath to fight against the Russians.
 The Abzakhs were reluctant to join non-Circassian commanders, which is why Muhammad Amin failed to win over the Abzakh, most of whom backed Seferbiy Zaneqo.

 After the Caucasian war, most Abzakhs (and other tribes) were deported to the Ottoman Empire, the remaining Abzakhs were relocated to the present-day steppe Shovgenovsky District in Adygea.

 Culture

 The Abzakh tribe was traditionally divided into nine companies, managed by elected elders.
 In discussing and resolving important issues elders agreed in a general meeting.
 Among Circassians, Abzakhs were considered the most warlike.

+The Abzakh tribe didn't have a prince class, but had a noble class, which they hadn't absolute authority over the people.
+The Abzakh tribe was referred to as a republic in the sources.
+Recorded noble families as follows: Anchoq, Beshuq, Djanchat, Ashnazh, Beta, Daur, Guta, Yinemuq / Yenemuq, Yedij, Kuba, Kobl, Tlish, Tsey, Hatqo, Khushteqo, Nedjuq.

+Circassians, including the Abzakhs, frequently used the tamga culture.
 The Abzakh tribe engaged in arable farming and horticulture, and kept many animals, especially prized horses.
 In the mountains, the Abzakh mined copper, iron, lead, and silver.

 Since the early 19th century, their dominant religion is Sunni Islam.